Swing surfaces and holographic entanglement beyond AdS/CFT: Swing surfaces in flat /BMSFT

 \section{Swing surfaces in flat$_3$/BMSFT}

 In this section we describe how the general proposal for holographic entanglement entropy works for asymptotically flat spacetimes in the flat$_3$/BMSFT correspondence.
-More concretely, we derive the swing surface for zero-mode backgrounds and compute the variation of the entanglement entropy that results from perturbations of these spacetimes.
+More concretely, we derive the swing surface for zero-mode backgrounds, compute the variation of the entanglement entropy that results from perturbations of these spacetimes, and discuss strong subadditivity in these models of non-AdS holography.

 Einstein gravity in asymptotically flat three-dimensional spacetimes admits consistent boundary conditions at future null infinity that lead to a set of asymptotic symmetries described by the three-dimensional BMS algebra~\cite{Barnich:2006av}.
 This observation leads to the conjectured duality between gravity in asymptotically flat spacetimes and BMS-invariant field theories at the boundary, namely to the flat$_3$/BMSFT correspondence~\cite{Barnich:2010eb,Bagchi:2010eg,Bagchi:2012cy}.
 In the bulk, the space of solutions of pure Einstein gravity in Bondi gauge is described by \eq{ ds^2 = \Theta(\phi) du^2-2 du dr+2 \Big[\Xi(\phi)+\frac12 u\partial_\phi\Theta(\phi) \Big] du d\phi+r^2 d\phi^2, } where $\phi \sim \phi + 2 \pi$ and $\Theta(\phi)$, $\Xi(\phi)$ are two periodic functions.
 When $\Theta(\phi) = M$ and $2\Xi(\phi) = J$ are constants, the metric~\eqref{flatbackground} describes zero-mode backgrounds with energy ${M/8G}$ and angular momentum ${J/8G}$.
 These solutions include, in particular, the global Minkowski vacuum with $M = -1$ and $J = 0$, conical defect geometries where $-1 < M < 0$, and flat cosmological solutions where $M > 0$.